WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Anfisa Chekhova, Dmitriy Kubasov, Evgenia Brik

 Try imagining Agatha Christie's And Then There Were None done in a way that channels a backwoods slasher and the first episode of a reality TV game show as a backdrop.
-Now try imagining that as a slightly jumbled mess that can't figure how to balance it all out...
+Now try imagining that as a slightly jumbled mess that couldn't figure out how to juggle all its ideas...

-S.S.D. (which stands for Samyi Strashnyi Den (The Scariest Day), Strashilki Sovetskogo Detstva (Horrors of Soviet Childhood) or Smert’ Sovetskim Detia (Death to Soviet Children)) opens in 1984, at the Soviet pioneer camp Lesnaia Poliana where a camp leader tells a creepy story to a cabin full of tykes about a bus littered with decapitated victims, driven around by a figure with a horse's head.
-This somewhat coincides with another camp leader canoodling with her boyfriend deep in the woods the very same night, where they are both attacked and murdered by sickle-wielding figure in a horse mask.
+S.S.D.
+(2008) (which stands for Samyi Strashnyi Den (The Scariest Day), Strashilki Sovetskogo Detstva (Horrors of Soviet Childhood) or Smert’ Sovetskim Detia (Death to Soviet Children)) opens in 1984, at the Soviet pioneer camp Lesnaia Poliana where a camp leader is telling a cabin full of tykes the creepy story of a bus littered with decapitated victims, driven around by a figure with a horse's head.
+This somewhat coincides with another camp leader canoodling with her boyfriend deep in the woods that very same night, where they are both attacked and murdered by sickle-wielding figure in a horse mask.
 One boy sees it all and apparently survives the encounter with the masked killer, thus thickening the plot as we skip ahead to the present.

 Bodycount: